IEEEBerkeley/hope-www/labs/kicad-intro/kicad-intro.rst

       place it on the board, rotating it if desired.

 #.
 Add edge cuts for the board.
 Select the 'Edge.Cuts' layer and draw a
-   rectangle that contains all the footprints on your board.
+   rectangular outline that contains all the footprints and traces on your board.
 Make sure that the board edge rectangle is also inside the ground plane rectangle.
 You may choose to draw rounded corners, too.

 #.
 Once you are finished, perform a Design Rules Check.
 Tools → DRC → Start
    DRC.
 KiCad will warn you if there are any errors.
 Correct your design until